From A to Z: The Complete History of Amazon

 Bezos wanted to work on making the website as customer-friendly as possible and relating the site to all types of customers.
 The company offered discounts, affordable prices, offered topic areas to browse, books recently featured, a recommendation center, access to customer reviews… And a bunch of other customer hits!

-Despite the quick takeoff, not everything could be pink.
-It wasn't long before other companies started attacking the new company like Walmart accused Bezos's business of having stolen his business idea.
+Despite the quick takeoff, not everything could be rosy.
+It wasn't long before other companies started attacking the new company of having stolen his business idea, like Walmart accused Bezos's business.

 The business plan that Amazon decided to go for in the beginning was completely unusual and unexpected.
 The company didn’t expect to make a profit until four or five years later, and because of this kind of “slow” growth, shareholders began to complain that the company wasn’t reaching profitability fast enough to justify its investment and even it wasn’t fit for long-term survival.